A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Introduction

 The remainder of this work is structured as follows.
 In \Cref{sec.eqn}, we present the equations under consideration in this paper.
 This includes the microphysics parametrisation used and the derivation of the implicit condensation equations.
 Our discontinuous Galerkin approach is presented in \Cref{sec.discr}, and we present a number of numerical examples taken from the literature and realised with this approach in \Cref{sec.numex}.
+This includes a high-order convergence study for multiple polynomial orders in the moist case without rain.
 The results in \Cref{sec.numex} are based on the open-source finite element library NGSolve and are fully reproducible through openly accessible python scripts implementing the presented examples.
 Details of the thermodynamic constants are stated in \Cref{appendix:constants}, and additional details on the numerical set-ups are given in \Cref{appendix.setups}.